Jwanjema/Code-Challenge-1/README.md

 3. Mobile Money Calculator (fee.js) - Calculates transfer fees

-    This program calculates the transaction fee for sending money via mobile money Basic fee is 1.5% of the amount sent
+    This program calculates the transaction fee for sending money via mobile money.
+    - Basic fee is 1.5% of the amount sent.
-    Minimum fee is 10 KES, maximum fee is 70 KES
+    - Minimum fee is 10 KES, maximum fee is 70 KES.
-    User inputs the amount they want to send and the program calculates the transaction fee and total amount to be debited.
+    - User inputs the amount they want to send.
+    The program calculates the transaction fee and total amount to be debited.

 ## How to Run
 ### Prerequisites